AnimeNEXT: History

 The first convention in 2002 was put on with limited staffing and was planned in eight months.
 In 2008 parts of the convention were held in the parking garage below the Meadowlands Exposition Center.
 The convention then moved to the Garden State Exhibit Center, although it experienced crowding issues in 2012 with outdoor space used for lines.
 AnimeNEXT moved to the Atlantic City Convention Center in Atlantic City, New Jersey for 2016, with the deal lasting until 2020.
 The convention moved due to outgrowing the Garden State Exhibit Center.
 In 2016, the United States finals of the World Cosplay Summit were held at AnimeNEXT.
 Major communication and scheduling issues with panels occurred before and during the 2017 convention.
 Accusations of past staff member harassment were published in 2019, with former con chair Eric Torgersen being suspended in April.

 AnimeNEXT 2020 was cancelled due to the COVID-19 pandemic.
 The convention was changed to an online only event for 2021, due to the Atlantic City Convention Center being used as a large scale COVID-19 vaccination center.
 AnimeNEXT 2022 was cancelled due to problems with the Atlantic City Convention Center.
-Issues included significant price increases for the venue, lack of COVID-19 polices, and no communication about another event in the area during the same weekend, the Orange Loop Rock Festival.
+Issues included significant price increases for the venue, lack of COVID-19 policies, and no communication about another event in the area during the same weekend, the Orange Loop Rock Festival.

+AnimeNEXT would move to the New Jersey Convention and Exposition Center in Edison, NJ in 2023.
+The organizers would shift the COVID-19 policy from "masks required" to "masks encouraged" just two weeks prior to the 2023 event.
+In February 2024, AnimeNEXT management made a post across their social media accounts stating that "Universal Animation, Inc., the parent company of AnimeNEXT, recently faced circumstances that brought planning for our 2024 convention to a screeching halt."
+The post went on to confirm that the convention would not be held that year, stating that "As a result, we will not be holding AnimeNEXT 2024."
+In January 2025, AnimeNEXT management announced that the convention was on "indefinite hiatus", stating that "Universal Animation, Inc., the parent company of AnimeNEXT, is going through organizational restructuring and addressing many legacy issues."